markbates/Programming-In-CoffeeScript/README.md

 # Programming in CoffeeScript

 This repository contains all of the source code for the book, Programming in CoffeeScript.
+As I write the book this repository will be updated with any changes, additions, subtractions, etc... that come along.

 The book can currently be ordered as a Rough Cut through Safari: